nishantms/temporal-go-examples/README.md

 3. **"Port already in use"**
    - Check if Temporal is already running: `docker ps`
-   - Stop existing containers: `docker-compose down`
+   - Stop existing containers: `./scripts/docker-stop.sh` or `docker-compose down`

 4. **"Cannot connect to Temporal server"**
    - Check if Temporal server is ready: `docker-compose logs temporal-sqlite`